hmantovani/hmantovani/abalone-EN/README.md

 - `Viscera_weight`: Viscera weight of the abalone (in grams).
 - `Shell_weight`: Shell weight of the abalone (in grams).
 - `Rings`: Number of rings (an estimate of age).

-#### Project objectives

-1. Conduct exploratory data analysis (EDA) to understand variable distributions, identify trends and outliers, and gain insights from the data.
-2. Preprocess the data, including handling missing values, encoding categorical variables, and normalizing/scaling numerical variables as needed.
-3. Build and evaluate regression models to predict the age of abalones based on the provided information.
-4. Document and share the results and source code in a GitHub repository.

-#### Repository structure

-- `data`: Folder containing the Abalones dataset.
-- `notebooks`: Folder containing Jupyter Notebooks used for EDA and modeling.
-- `scripts`: Folder containing auxiliary Python scripts, if applicable.
-- `results`: Folder to store analysis results such as plots and model metrics.
-- `README.md`: This file providing an overview of the project.

 #### Contributions